Frequently Asked Questions

 Bioenergy is one of the most cost-effective forms of renewable energy, second only to on-shore wind.
 However, bioenergy is distinct from other forms of renewable energy because it provides reliable, base load power that is available when needed, not only when the wind blows or the sun shines.
 This enables reliable operation under all conditions and guarantees both that the environment is protected and the lights will stay on.

-During the manufacturing process for wood pellets, moisture content is reduced from approximately 50% to approximately 6%, making the pellets more economical to ship and more efficient to burn.
+During the manufacturing process for wood pellets, moisture content is reduced from approximately 50% to less than 10%, making the pellets more economical to ship and more efficient to burn.

 For the wood pellet industry, sustainability means ensuring that we are able to produce wood bioenergy without harming or depleting the environment or compromising this resource for future generations.
 Wood is one of the world’s greatest renewable resources, but because we need forests to thrive over the long term, we demand sustainable practices from our suppliers.